RouleThomas/Akizu_Lab/011_CristanchoLab/002__RNAseq_Preeti/labnote.md

 --> Seems **count on exon, stranded, and count multimapped reads is the best approach**: `output/featurecounts_multi` (count on gene as also been generated at `output/featurecounts_multi_gene`)

+--> Looking at IGV, some samples show reads within introns; seems occuring more in PSC than ReN; and seems not dependent on condition (happen for both Norm and Hypo on some replicates)